Optimal Path Homotopy For Univariate Polynomials: Introduction

 This work focuses on some aspects of the path-following method applied to the particular case of univariate polynomial root-finding.
-In Section 2, we study geodesics from the definition and some examples, and we give the definitions of condition metric.
-We give some examples about the condition length of different curves in a space of polynomials and we derive conjectures on the approximation of geodesic with respect to the condition length.
+In Section 2, we study geodesics from the definition and some examples and give the definitions of condition metrics.
+We provide some examples of the condition length of different curves in the space of polynomials and we derive conjectures on the approximation of geodesic with respect to the condition length.
 In this work, we want to approximate condition geodesics by B\'{e}zier curves.
 We, therefore, need to study and compute the condition length of a b\'{e}zier curve.
-To do the numerical computations in Matlab for the condition length of a B\'{e}zier curve, we give the definition of general B\'{e}zier curve and its derivative.
+To do the numerical computations in Matlab for the condition length of a B\'{e}zier curve, we define a general B\'{e}zier curve and its derivative.
 Next, in Section 3, we study the approximations of geodesics.
 We compute the length of condition geodesics approximated by B\'{e}zier curves in the space of univariate polynomials of finite degree.
 This is done through a minimization process.
 We study two cases: the space of univariate polynomials of degree $2$ and degree $3$.
-Finally, we consider the link between the complexity by the number of steps, which required by the prediction-correction method, and the condition length of a curve to explain why it is interesting to study the condition metric.
+Finally, we consider the link between the complexity by the number of steps, required by the prediction-correction method, and the condition length of a curve to explain why it is interesting to study the condition metric.